anugrahjo/PySLSQP/README.md

 ```sh
 pip install pyslsqp
 ```

+> **Warning**
+>
-Precompiled wheels for common Ubuntu and macOS architectures are available on PyPI.
+> Precompiled wheels for common Ubuntu and macOS architectures are available on PyPI.
-However, if the wheel for your system's architecture is not available, or if you are a Windows user, the above installation will compile the source distribution directly on your machine.
+  However, if a wheel for your system's architecture is not available, or if you are a Windows user, the above installation will compile the source distribution directly on your machine.
   In such scenarios, if your Fortran compilers aren't compatible, you may encounter compilation errors.
+  Additional troubleshooting may be required to resolve these errors depending on their specifics.

 To install the latest commit from the main branch, run
 ```sh